floraison/flor/doc/procedures/reverse.md

 reverse _     # sets f.ret to [ 4, 6, 5 ]
 ```

-Will fail if it finds nothing reversable.
+Will fail if it finds nothing reversible.

 # see also